DIY: Collab Gathered Cami Top

 So this year, equipped with a brand new sewing machine all of my own I have loved diving back into creating.
 This is when I’m in my element, for someone who day-to-day is a bit of a pocket rocket it really forces me to slow down and I find nothing as rewarding as having a final product at the end that you can proudly say you made from scratch.
 This little project was actually the first thing I created to christen my machine and I am so happy to share the process with you today.

-- Aproximately 75cm-1m of fabric depending on your height.
+- Aproximately 75cm-1m of fabric off the roll depending on how long you want it to be.

 - 2cm thick elastic